MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ### Own operators

-You know that operators are just functions and that you can switch always between prefix and infix:
+You already know that operators are just functions and that you can switch always between prefix and infix:

 ```
 Prelude> (+) 5 7